inovex/elements/packages/elements/src/components/ino-table-header-cell/readme.md

 In order to add a floating column search as popover, add any desired form element as child of this component.
 The feature itself does not provide a search (or filter) algorithm itself but allows you to render search fields, selection or datepicker within a `ino-popover`.
 Based on the input, you may want to trigger a search in the backend or filter your elements locally.

-The `search-icon` allows you to set an alternative to the default `search--dense`, which may be useful for selections (`list`) or datepickers (`calender`).The slot contains the search input within the popover.
+The `search-icon` allows you to set an alternative to the default `search`, which may be useful for selections (`list`) or datepickers (`calender`).The slot contains the search input within the popover.
 In order to indicate to the user that a closed popover search input contains value, i.e has been searched, set the `searched` property on the table-header-cell.

 Use the `data-ino-focus` on popover elements to focus them on load.
 Currently supported are `ino-input`, `ino-textarea` and `ino-datepicker` elements.